SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 3. To avoid losing any data in case a crash happens during garbage collection, WiscKey calls `fsync` on the value-log.
 4. WiscKey needs to add the updated value’s addresses to the LSM-tree.
 So, it adds the key & value-offset pairs to the LSM-tree along with the current tail offset.
 The tail is stored in the LSM-tree as `<'tail', tail-value-log-offset>`.
 5. Finally, the free space is reclaimed and the head offset is stored in the LSM-tree.

+**Quick summary**
+> WiscKey separates values from keys in the LSM-tree.
+LSM-tree contains keys and the offsets of the key-value pair from the value-log.
+This reduces the write-amplification during compaction. </br> WiscKey leverages the internal parallelism offered by SSDs, during range queries. <br/> Wisckey introduces garbage collection to remove dangling values from the value-log.

 Let's discuss various optimizations proposed in the WiscKey paper.